 Another common application for darkstone (depending on how expensive it is) would be adjustable furniture.
 A wooden frame built around the darkstone would suffice to lock it in place.
 Easy unlocking could be facilitated by a dark opaque fluid of some sort, oil, soot-blackened water, or the like.
 An appropriate sized sunstone could be pressed through the fluid, which would prevent the light pressure from dislodging it, but still allow the bead to contact the darkstone, which, as mentioned above, is established to unlock the motion of darkstone.
 A darkstone chair would be easy to store when not in use (just lock it up above head height), and easy to clean under even when it was in use.
 All the descriptions of the furniture appear to assume conventional construction, however.
 Perhaps darkstone is too expensive a material to use in common furniture.

 The world of Everfall wraps vertically, with The Barrier essentially teleporting anything that falls out the bottom of the world back in at the top.
 The Barrier has some resistance, which keeps the air from accelerating without limit.
 It’s fairly well thought through!
 Air is much more sparse at the “top” of the world (just below The Barrier), and much denser at the “bottom” (just above The Barrier).
 Light, too, is wrapped through The Barrier, so you can see through it clearly for a great distance.
 We are told that “a man could fall at most around two hundred kilometers an hour” and that it takes objects 24 hours to fall from top to bottom.
 Of course the speed would vary based on density and form factor, but this gives us a rough world “height” of 5000 km.
 Before examining the details, I’d like to say I was rather hoping for a non-rectilinear wrapping, so falling off one part would warp you back up over someplace else.
-But no, the world just scrolls vertically in the most boring way possible.
+Instead, the world just scrolls vertically in the most boring way possible.
 It’s not the first missed opportunity, and it certainly won’t be the last.

 “So where does all the heat go?”
 I hear you asking.
 I was wondering that too.
 The drop in temperature of the air when it passes through The Barrier must be more than just an ideal gas law effect to remove the heat from the sun and keep the world in thermodynamic balance.
 Otherwise the heat would keep accumulating.
 If there are seasons in Everfall, they could easily be explained by the amount of thermal energy that The Barrier removes from the air fluctuating over time in a predictable manner.
 Although, we are told that “times and seasons” are both measured by the Plummet, which I examine below.
 Staying on the Barrier for present, if the energy removed is per volume or per second instead of per mass, that would explain why Daylen didn’t suddenly develop hypothermia when he passed through.
 Or maybe he’s just special in that way as well.